Your people are your greatest resource. One way to be sure your business will succeed is to look after your employees.

 Comprehensive training and personal development help to reduce any weak links in the company (including managers).
 Investing in your employees strengthens your organisation and gives your business a competitive edge.

 Getting culture right isn’t easy.
-It requires a multi-pronged approach and needs consistent nurturing (read more about workplace culture in our report on The Culture Economy here).
+It requires a multi-pronged approach and needs consistent nurturing (read more about workplace culture in The Culture Economy Report 2020).
 Essentially, HR plays a significant role in setting the right tone when it comes to company culture.

 Every business requires effective communication to operate.
 Most businesses involve people and rely on a series of interactions with others.
 How communication occurs in a business is often defined by HR.
 Essentially, communication forms the basis of your culture.